elldeeone/kasfam-handsfree/README.md

 Then visit `http://localhost:4000`.
 Use the filter controls to narrow results by the model's `approved` status or by the `humanDecision` column (Approved, Rejected, or Unset).
 Each row exposes a dropdown that lets you set the human decision to `APPROVED` or `REJECTED`; changes persist immediately to the SQLite database.

+### Gold Examples (Few-shot Learning)

+Mark tweets as `GOOD` or `BAD` examples to help calibrate the model.
+The 5 most recent examples of each type are injected into the GPT prompt as few-shot examples.
+BAD examples require a rejection reason (e.g., "Rejected: price action focus").

+In the admin UI, use the Gold Example dropdown on any tweet.
+Filter by gold example status using the filter controls.

+### Scoring

+Tweets receive a percentile-based score (0-100) indicating quality relative to previously evaluated tweets.
+The model maintains conversation memory to track score distribution and calibrate consistently.
+Click the Score/Created/Updated column headers in the admin view to sort.

 ### REST API

 The moderation UI consumes the `/api/tweets` endpoint, which you can also call directly.
 Query parameters:

 - `approved`: `true`, `false`, or omit for all results.
 - `humanDecision`: `APPROVED`, `REJECTED`, `UNSET`, or omit.
+- `goldExample`: `GOOD`, `BAD`, `ANY`, `NONE`, or omit.
+- `orderBy`: `score`, `createdAt`, `updatedAt` (default).
+- `orderDir`: `asc`, `desc` (default).
 - `page` (default `1`): 1-based page number.
 - `pageSize` (default `20`, max `100`): number of rows per page.
 - `password`: required if `ADMIN_PASSWORD` is set and you need access to the protected `quote` text.